enigma-io/boundless/UITokenizedInput/README.md

   the indexes of entities that should be rendered as "tokens" in the component UI

 - __tokensSelected__ `Array<Number>`
-  the indexes of entities that should have a selected or highlighted state
+  the indexes of tokenized entities that are part of an active selection; the user can press `Backspace` to trigger `handleRemoveTokens`